Lake District Michelin Restaurants 2019

 In the summer of 2017, the Lake District gained UNESCO status as a World Heritage Site.
-A nod to the importance of the region’s culture as well as landscape on the global stage.
-The Lake District has long been the global mecca for walking, indeed its heritage as the birthplace of rock climbing brings many people from around the world to test their metal against famous climbs like Napes Needle.
+A nod to the importance of the region’s culture, as well as landscape, on the global stage.
+The Lake District has long been the global mecca for walking, indeed its heritage as the birthplace of rock climbing brings many people from around the world to test themselves against famous climbs like the alluring Napes Needle.

 Rogan & Co and L’Enclume, Cartmel

-The medieval village of Cartmel, just on the edge of the south Lake District, is now home to Cumbria’s longest-standing Michelin-starred restaurant (two-star L’Enclume) as well as the newest addition (one-star Rogan & Co) to this select Cumbria culinary club.
+The medieval village of Cartmel, just on the edge of the south Lake District, is now home to Cumbria’s longest-standing Michelin-starred restaurant (two-star L’Enclume) as well as the newest addition (one-star Rogan & Co).

 Rogan & Co and L’Enclume are both owned by chef Simon Rogan, who’s third culinary concern, Roganic in London also received Michelin-star status in the 2019 Guide.
 And all are largely supplied by Rogan’s Cartmel farm – Our Farm.